ePages-de/epages-devportal/_posts/2018/2018-07-19-rocking-the-stage-with-a-localization-tool.md

 3.*Translation Memory*
 This memory supports our UI writers when creating new UI texts.
-They can easily check how they worded similar phrases before, and if they can simply reuse the old wording.
+They can easily check how they worded similar phrases before, and if they can simply reuse the existing texts.
 And of course, nobody would like to pay a translation agency for translating the exact same sentence twice...😉.

 4.*Glossary*